 Breeding chickens are divided into three groups: breeding for meat, egg production, and show birds.
 But having fresh table birds and eggs are two of the most apparent benefits of having a backyard flock.

-One hen can provide you with up to 300 eggs per year or deliver excellent meat quality when you care and feed your chickens as it should be.
+One hen can provide you with up to 300 eggs per year or deliver excellent meat quality when you care for and feed your chickens properly.
 More so, it’s a great pride to know the pedigrees of the food on your table.